Azeved00/matrixcrdt/artifacts/socket_protocol.md

 ### Query Operation

-The `Query` operation is, also, emmited by the frontend but it doesnt require a message.
+There are 2 different `Query` operations both are emmited by the frontend and do not expect any data.

+The difference between them is that a `Stateless Query`, queries every node of the DAG, while
+a `Statefull Query` queries only new nodes.

-Instead, in the case the query is successful, the `Acknowledge` will contain an Array of binary messages representing the changes that were querried.
+When a query is successful, its `Acknowledge` will contain an Array of binary messages representing the changes that were querried.
 This array will be in the form:

 | 8 bytes | 8 bytes | $n_0$ bytes | ...| 8 bytes | $n_i$ bytes|